ArchetypalTech/mud-pie/fluent/README.md

 ```sh
     pnpm mud:dev:stop
 ```
-## gotcha's
+## Cleanup

-when running locally you'll probably want to stop the local node and delete its state if you change the contracts a fair amount. just `rm -rf fluent/.local-node`
+When running locally you'll probably want to stop the local node and delete its state if you change the contracts a fair amount. just `rm -rf fluent/.local-node`

 change the chain id in the client package to the relevant chain, `/packages/client/.env`

+## Security Notes
-the .env files are in the repo. you'll want to remove them and NOT commit any private keys in any kind of non testing environment. this is a demo project.
+The .env files are in the repo. you'll want to remove them and NOT commit any private keys in any kind of non testing environment. this is a demo project.
 Don't forget!

-## ## If you have dependency issues

-If dependency errors occur, clean packages and clear Docker.

-### Clean packages and node_modules

-There are 4 package.json files

-The one in the root of the project and:
-`/package.json`
-`fluent/package.json`
-`packages/client/package.json`
-`packages/contracts/package.json`

-this means that pnpm will create a node_modules folder in each of these paths

-`/node_modules`
-`fluent/node_modules`
-`packages/client/node_modules`
-`packages/contracts/node_modules`

-If you want to reset the dependency tree you need to remove all of these folders

-You will possibly also have a corresponding pnpm-lock.yaml file in these places:

-`/pnpm-lock.yaml`
-`fluent/pnpm-lock.yaml`
-`packages/client/pnpm-lock.yaml`
-`packages/contracts/pnpm-lock.yaml`

-Remove these as well.

-### to re install the dependencies:

-From the root run `pnpm install`

-This should reinstall everything the project needs.

-### Clear containers

-Sometimes dcoker containers can cause conflicts.
-To see if there is a image hanging or what have you you can use:

-`docker ps`

-kill anything running

-`docker stop whatever_the_name_is`

-the local node also keeps its own files (which is handy)

-you may want to clean that up as well

-`/fluent/.local_node`

-so then:

-stop the container (if it’s running)

-remove `/fluent/.local_node`